UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 ## Overview

-This guide shows you how to use the Azure Stack portal and Public Azure portal to create a Site-to-Site VPN between your UKCloud for Microsoft Azure environment and Public Azure environment.
+This article shows you how to use the Azure Stack portal and Public Azure portal to create a Site-to-Site VPN between your UKCloud for Microsoft Azure environment and Public Azure environment.

 ### Intended audience

-To complete the steps in this guide, you must have appropriate access to a subscription in both the Azure Stack portal and Public Azure portal.
+To complete the steps in this article, you must have appropriate access to a subscription in both the Azure Stack portal and Public Azure portal.

 ## Create a virtual network in Azure stack

 First, you'll need to create a virtual network.
 This virtual network will be able to send and receive traffic through the virtual network gateway.

+> [!NOTE]
-You cannot associate a virtual network with more than one gateway.
+> You cannot associate a virtual network with more than one gateway.

-1. Log in to the Azure Stack portal.
+1. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com).

-   For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).

 2. In the favourites panel, select **Create a resource**.